SuchanMadhikarmi/SOAR/README.md

 <h2>Outcomes:</h2>
      - Integrated the VirusTotal API in Shuffle.<br/>
-     - Gained experience with SOAR platforms and their integration.<br/>
+     - Gained experience with SOC platforms and their integration.<br/>
      - Demonstrated the practical application of Wazuh, Shuffle, VirusTotal, and TheHive in cybersecurity operations.<br/>